 You can get an idea of potential flanking using an inexpensive drugstore stethoscope.
 When the noise is occurring, have a listen to the main wall or ceiling, then listen to adjacent walls, floor or ceiling.
 Keep in mind that flanking sound will be reduced when you treat the main ceiling or wall.
 This technique will give you an idea of what you are up against.

-A very common pathway is through the floor framing system under the wall.
+A common noise pathway is through the floor framing system under the wall.
 In some construction, there is a joist system that travels under the offending wall.
 The floor systems on either side of the wall are connected, so while there is no open air path from his side to yours, the floor framing itself can conduct the vibration from his side to yours.
 This may or may not be a significant flanking pathway.

 Another similar path is through the ceiling joist system.
 There are times when an attic area is common to both rooms.
 Vibrations from the offending room are transmitted through the attic air cavity or conducted through the joists themselves.
 You may need to consider the option of soundproofing your ceiling to achieve the soundproofing results required.